dti-research/tracker/examples/mnist/README.md

-# Creating a basic Image Classifier with DTI Tracker
+# Creating an Image Classifier with DTI Tracker

 ## Setting up the Project